Ballistic coefficient: Differing mathematical models and bullet ballistic coefficients

 Since these standard projectile shapes differ significantly the Gx BC will also differ significantly from the Gy BC for an identical bullet.
 To illustrate this the bullet manufacturer Berger has published the G1 and G7 BCs for most of their target, tactical, varmint and hunting bullets.
 Other bullet manufacturers like Lapua and Nosler also published the G1 and G7 BCs for most of their target bullets.
+Many of these manufacturer and other independently verified G1 and G7 Ballistic Coefficients for most of the modern bullets gets published and updated regularly in freely published bullet database.
 How much a projectile deviates from the applied reference projectile is mathematically expressed by the form factor (i).
 The applied reference projectile shape always has a form factor (i) of exactly 1.
 When a particular projectile has a sub 1 form factor (i) this indicates that the particular projectile exhibits lower drag than the applied reference projectile shape.
 A form factor (i) greater than 1 indicates the particular projectile exhibits more drag than the applied reference projectile shape.
 In general the G1 model yields comparatively high BC values and is often used by the sporting ammunition industry.